wp-plugins/social-media-widget/readme.txt

 For help, please go to my <a href="http://forums.idontlikethisgame.com/viewforum.php?f=3">SMW Forums</a> and ask whatever questions you need!

 == Changelog ==
+= 2.5 =

+* Added 'custom' icon pack option.
+See FAQ for usage.
+* Added 3 more custom icon fields for  custom services
+* Added ability to create the image alt/title tags so that it is not always {Widget Title} on {Service}.

 = 2.4.1 =

 * Changed plugin uri to reflect change to a forum-based system.
 It became too jumbled a mess trying to sort through comments on multiple posts and e-mails.